 The Office of the Registrar sends an email communication to students notifying them of their suspension.
 Students have 24 hours to appeal.
-After 24 hours, the Office of the Registrar will begin the administrative steps of suspending students:
+After 24 hours, the Office of the Registrar will begin the administrative steps of suspending students and canceling the following:

 - Class registration(s) for all classes that have not begun yet

 - Financial aid (loans, grants, college work study, etc.)